amhsirak/pg-index/README.md

 ### What is this?
-Simple experiment to apply database indexing to improve query performance for a hypothetical `customer` table, containing 50 million rows on a `country` column.
-Uses partial indexes.
+Simple experiment to apply database indexing to improve query performance for a hypothetical `customer` table containing 50 million rows.
+Partial Index is created on `country` column, containing two distinct values - 'India' & 'United Kingdom'

 ### Test Environment
 - PostgreSQL 13